-(1) 'Risk appetite' means the total of the exposure level and types of the obliged entity, which the obliged entity is prepared to assume for the purpose of its economic activities and attainment of its strategic goals, and which is established by the senior management of the obliged entity in writing.

-(2) Upon application of subsection 1 of this section, account must be taken of the risks that the obliged entity is prepared to assume or that the obliged entity wishes to avoid in connection with the economic activities as well as qualitative and quantitative compensation mechanisms such as the planned revenue, measures applied with the help of capital or other liquid funds, or other factors such as reputation risks as well as legal and risks arising from money laundering and terrorist financing or other unethical activities.

-(3) Upon application of subsection 1 of this section, the obliged entity determines at least the characteristics of the persons with whom the obliged entity wishes to avoid business relationships and with regard to which the obliged entity applies enhanced due diligence measures, and thereby the obliged entity assesses risks related to such persons and determines appropriate measures for mitigating these risks.

-(4) Upon application of subsection 1 of this section, the management board of a credit institution or financial institution also determines whether business relationships will be established with persons from a country outside the European Economic Area or with e-residents.
+- (1) 'Risk appetite' means the total of the exposure level and types of the obliged entity, which the obliged entity is prepared to assume for the purpose of its economic activities and attainment of its strategic goals, and which is established by the senior management of the obliged entity in writing. - (2) Upon application of subsection 1 of this section, account must be taken of the risks that the obliged entity is prepared to assume or that the obliged entity wishes to avoid in connection with the economic activities as well as qualitative and quantitative compensation mechanisms such as the planned revenue, measures applied with the help of capital or other liquid funds, or other factors such as reputation risks as well as legal and risks arising from money laundering and terrorist financing or other unethical activities. - (3) Upon application of subsection 1 of this section, the obliged entity determines at least the characteristics of the persons with whom the obliged entity wishes to avoid business relationships and with regard to which the obliged entity applies enhanced due diligence measures, and thereby the obliged entity assesses risks related to such persons and determines appropriate measures for mitigating these risks. - (4) Upon application of subsection 1 of this section, the management board of a credit institution or financial institution also determines whether business relationships are established with persons non-EEA countries.
+[RT I, 10.07.2020, 1 entry into force 10.09.2020]

-Chapter 2 MANAGEMENT OF RISKS RELATING TO MONEY LAUNDERING AND TERRORIST FINANCING

-Division 1
+Chapter 2 Management of Risks Relating to Money Laundering and Terrorist Financing

-Assessment of Risks
+Subchapter 1 Assessment of Risks